darwins-challenge/fly-me-to-the-moon/manuscript/Jump-aboard-the-Beagle.md

 If you are interested int grammars, abstract syntax trees, and parsers, read the corresponding chapters.

-Curious about how to create random individuals go to the Alea Iacta Est chapter.
+Curious about how to create random individuals go to the Random Generation of AST chapter.

 To learn about the environment and how to simulate it head over to the environment chapter.

+If you want to learn about the framework, go to the framework chapter.

 [^beagle]: The [HMS Beagle](https://en.wikipedia.org/wiki/HMS_Beagle) was the
     ship that took